1. Software Toolchain Setup

 neorv32/sw/example/demo_blink_led$ make clean_all exe

-1. The clean_all target is used (instead of just clean) to ensure everything is re-build.
+1. The clean target is used to ensure everything is re-build.

 2. The exe target will compile and link the application sources together with all the included libraries.
 At the end an ELF file (main.elf) is generated.
 The NEORV32 image generator (in sw/image_gen) takes this file and creates the final executable (neorv32_exe.bin).
 The makefile will show the resulting memory utilization and the executable size: